-1. If an approved family has been identified as an adoptive home for a child/youth.
-If the child/youth has not moved into the adoptive placement within 90 calendar days of termination of parental rights, the county department shall photo list the child/youth with the CARR.
-If there is a compelling reason that the county department and the State Department agree is appropriate for delaying filing of the adoption petition, this reason is to be submitted to the state review team by the county department.
-If the compelling reason for delaying filing the petition is approved, the state review team will review the foster care placement until such time as the petition to adopt is filed or the child/youth is photo listed with the CARR.
+If an approved family has been identified as an adoptive home for a child and if the child has not moved into the adoptive placement within 90 calendar days of termination, the county shall photo list the child with the Colorado Adoption Resource Registry.
+If there is a compelling reason that the county department and the State adoption unit agree is appropriate for delaying filing of the adoption petition, this reason is to be submitted to the state review team by the county department.
+If the compelling reason for delaying filing the petition is approved, the state review team will review the foster care placement until such time as the petition to adopt is filed or the child is photo listed with the Colorado Adoption Resource Registry.

-2. The child/youth is:

-- a.
-One whose court-approved and court-ordered permanency goal is legal guardianship or other planned permanent living arrangement. - b.
-Placed with a relative or a relative is being considered as a placement resource for the child/youth (adoption or foster care).
-All relatives who are providing care for a child/youth who is legally free for adoption shall be counseled by a professional who is knowledgeable about permanency options regarding the importance of permanency through adoption, guardianship, or permanent custody.
-When a relative is being considered, the placement shall be made 90 calendar days from the date the child/youth is legally free for adoption unless there is a documented extenuating circumstance in the case record. - c.
-The CARR exclusion will be considered and approved or denied by the State Department.
-The following are conditions that are not necessarily appropriate for denying any child/youth the possibility of a permanent placement or a permanent connection in his/her life. - 1) Placement in a residential child care facility, detention or corrective center, or mental hospital, and placement is not indicated by the treatment plan for the child/youth. - 2) In therapy and adoptive placement is not indicated by the treatment plan for the child/youth. the county department shall provide the review team with documentation that a therapist and others (e.g., guardians ad litem) have determined that it would not be in the child(ren)/youth's best interest to recruit an adoptive home. - 3) A child/youth who is still being evaluated by specialists.
-The county department shall photo list the child(ren)/youth with the Colorado Adoption Resource Registry if the evaluation is not completed within 90 calendar days of termination of parental rights.

-4) A child/youth who is twelve (12) years or older and is refusing adoption.
-The child/youth shall be counseled by a professional who is knowledgeable about adoption and permanency for teens, recognizing that their consent is still required to proceed with an adoption.
+- 2. The child is: - a.
+One whose court-approved permanency goal is legal guardian-ship or other planned permanent living arrangement. - b.
+Placed with a relative or a relative is being considered as a placement resource for the child (adoption or foster care).
+All relatives who are providing care for a child who is legally free for adoption shall be counseled by a professional who is knowledgeable about permanency options regarding the importance of permanency through adoption, guardianship, or permanent custody.
+When a relative is being considered, the placement shall be made 90 calendar days from the date the child is legally free for adoption unless there is a documented extenuating circumstance. - c.
+The CARR exclusion will be considered and approved or denied by the State adoption unit.
+Following are conditions that are not necessarily appropriate for denying any child the possibility of a permanent placement or a permanent connection in his/her life. - Placement in a residential child care facility, detention or corrective center, or mental hospital, and placement is not indicated by the treatment plan for the child.
+The county department of human or social services is required to photo list a child with the Colorado Adoption Resource Registry ninety (90) calendar days prior to discharge from the facility if the plan is for the child to return to a group home or foster care home. - 2) In therapy and adoptive placement is not indicated by the treatment plan for the child.
+The county department shall provide the review team with documentation that a therapist and others (e.g., guardians ad litem) have determined that it would not be in the child's best interest to recruit an adoptive home. - 3) One who is still being evaluated by specialists.
+The county department shall photo list the child(ren) with the Colorado Adoption Resource Registry if the evaluation is not completed within 90 calendar days of termination of parental rights. - 4) Twelve (12) years or older and is refusing adoption.
+The child shall be counseled by a professional who is knowledgeable about adoption and permanency for teens, recognizing that their consent is still required to proceed with an adoption.

-7.306.14 Selection of an Adoptive Family for a Child/Youth
+7.306.15 Selection of an Adoptive Family for a Child [Rev. eff.
+3/2/11]